UHF television broadcasting: The need for the UHF band

 Meanwhile, UHF broadcasting until 1949 was designated as experimental.
 In the fall of 1944, the Columbia Broadcasting System proposed a high-definition black and white system on the UHF band employing 750–1,000 scanning lines that offered the possibility of higher-definition monochrome and color broadcasting, both then were precluded from the VHF band because of their bandwidth demands; more significantly, it offered the possibility for sufficient numbers of conventional 6 MHz channels to support the FCC's goals of a "truly nationwide and competitive service".
 CBS was not trying to maximize broadcast (or network) competition through freer market entry.
 Instead CBS's 16 MHz channels would have allowed only 27 UHF channels versus the 82 channels possible under the standard 6 MHz bandwidth.
 CBS Vice President Adrian Murphy told the FCC: "I would say that it would be better to have two networks in color" instead of the four or more networks possible with narrower bandwidths in UHF.

 In October 1948, the Federal Communications Commission stopped accepting applications for new stations, a freeze expected to last "six months to a year".
 The freeze would give the FCC and broadcasting interests time to address questions such as the allocation of additional channel frequencies, and the selection of a color television standard.
 At the time of the freeze, less than 100 stations were on the air, but stations already under construction would be allowed to complete work.
 All but one of these was on the VHF band; on December 29, 1949, KC2XAK of Bridgeport, Connecticut, became the first and only pre-1950 UHF television station to operate on a regular daily schedule.
-Existing FCC rules at the time of the freeze had designated 42 UHF channels, designated 14–55, between 475–890 MHz.
+Existing FCC rules at the time of the freeze had designated 42 UHF channels, designated 14–55, between 475 and 890 MHz.